lfit/releng-lftools/docs/best-practices.rst

 2) Environment variables in the format ${VAR}

-We recommend avoiding using method 1 (Pass JJB variables) into shell scripts and instead always use method 2 (Enviornment variables).
+We recommend avoiding using method 1 (Pass JJB variables) into shell scripts and instead always use method 2 (Environment variables).
 This makes troubleshooting JJB errors easier and does not require escaping curly braces.

 This method requires 2 steps: